songyz2019/fetch_houston2013/README.md

       return x_hsi, x_dsm, label
 ```

-## Troubleshooting
+## Help
-Remove `~/scikit_learn_data` to clean cache and try again.
+1. Remove `~/scikit_learn_data` to clean cache and try again.
-We download dataset from official website and pastbin.com.
+2. We download dataset from official website and pastbin.com.
 Make sure you can access these websites.

 ## Build and Publish
 ```bash